etdr/supplemental-wd-materials/explainers/callbacks.md

 So, here, `runFunc` receives 5 as an argument since this is the value of `func()`.

 Sometimes we want this behavior!
-But this is not a callback, it's just running one function on the result of another function.
+But this is not a callback, it's just running one function on the result of another function (the technical term here would be *function composition*).
 When you hear "callback" you should think of a function receiving another function as one of its arguments.